 Sarmiento’s firm was able to ride the major urbanization wave of the 1960s, which allowed him to become one of the main players in the country’s booming urban construction sector.

-The engineer entered the financial sector in 1970 and created multiple investment firms that allowed him to invest in construction projects he considered profitable.
+The engineer entered the financial sector in 1970 and created multiple investment firms that allowed him to invest in construction projects Sarmiento considered profitable.

-Sarmiento continued to make investments into Colombia’s financial sector and buy shares in struggling banks and firms.
-By the turn of the century, his investments had made him one of the country’s largest banking magnates.
+The money laundering did not affect Sarmiento’s ongoing investments in Colombia’s financial sector and by the turn of the century, his investments had made him one of the country’s largest banking magnates.

 The businessman currently controls over a third of the entire banking industry in Colombia, continues to be active in construction and recently branched out into other sectors.